lyledodgegh/aite/articles/setup-wsl-azure-developer-machine.md

     - Once installed click Launch
     - Create a username/password (ideally not the same as your Windows username/password)
     - `touch .hushlogin`
-    - `sudo apt-get update && sudo apt-get upgrade`.
+    - `sudo apt-get update && sudo apt-get -y upgrade`.

 ## Install the Azure CLI in WSL2